 Level of Effort

 1 -Quick Wins: solution involves adding criteria for the good or service being purchased (ex: certifications), minimal internal process changes.

 2 -Long Term Adoption: solution requires some changes to internal processes and/or more capital investment (ex: digital transformation to reduce paper use).

 3 – Disruptive Opportunities: requires significant investment and changes to internal processes (ex: retrofitting building)

-4. Research and identify different vendors of microfiber cloths in the market.
+• Research and identify different vendors of microfiber cloths in the market.
 Also check with your current suppliers to see if they can provide microfiber products.